 The other option is to gift home in its entirety, either before or upon death.
 In this case, you would use your estate tax exemption limit to avoid gift taxes.
 Since this is a lifetime limit that applies to anything beyond the $15,000 per year exclusion, it reduces the amount of exemption remaining for your estate and other assets.

 Let’s assume you purchased your home for $200,000 many years ago.
 At the time you started the gradual transfer, it was worth about $400,000.
 At the time you completed the transfer all at once, it’s worth $800,000.
-Under gradual gifting, your children would pay capital gains tax on a $600,000 profit.
+Under gradual gifting, the tax consequences your children would pay is on capital gains tax on a $600,000 profit.
 Under gifting all at once, the profit is only $400,000.
 Gifting all at once can therefore save on capital gains taxes.

 Deciding How to Gift a Home to Children

 In addition to current and future tax implications, you might also consider how much control you wish to retain over your real estate assets while you are still living.
 The amount of other assets in your estate, the number of children involved, and other personal circumstances are also important.
-The decision on how to gift a home to children should not be made without viewing your overall estate plan and goals.
+The decision on how to gift a home to children should not be made without viewing your overall estate plan and goals, to learn more about adding gifting as part of your estate plan.
 Working with a Massachusetts estate planning attorney can help you make the right decisions when it comes to gifting a home and other assets to children.
-If you would like to review your estate plan and receive personalized advice, contact our team of estate planning attorneys.
+To understand the benefits of establishing an estate plan read more here.
+If you have additional questions or want to receive personalized advice, contact our team of estate planning attorneys.

 *2020 limits; subject to future change